adevinta/graph-asset-inventory-api/README.md

 ## Python dependencies

 Both direct and transitive dependencies must be pinned.
 In order to do that we use [pip-compile].
-After modifying the file `requirements.in`, you must run the following command to update `requirements.txt`:
+After modifying a `requirements.in` file, you must run the following command to update the corresponding `requirements.txt` file:

 ```
-script/pip-compile requirements.in requirements.txt
+script/pip-compile <requirements.in> <requirements.txt>
 ```

 ## Contributing